subaquatic-pierre/rakfsc/README.md

 ## Overview

+*** This repo on stands as reference to the actaul project, this Readme is sourced in my personal portfolio ***

 RAKFSC is a comprehensive web application developed for RAK Police to host a Forensic Science Conference.
 It consists of a Next.js landing page, a Strapi backend, and Next.js dashboards for admins, visitors, and speakers.
 The application facilitates event management, QR code generation, scanning, and certificate generation for attendees.

 ## Components